illestefan/FullstackOpen/part3-phonebook/phonebook-frontend/README.md

 This is the frontend part for the phonebook project.

-The backend has been deploid to fly.io and can be found here:
+The backend has been deployed to fly.io and can be found here:

 https://si-phonebook-backend.fly.dev/